by Dr. Leena Sripada (Athparia), ND

-Spring is a time for renewal.
-The body does its clean up after the winter and begins to detoxify.
+During spring, the body starts to detoxify.
 Externally, it is also a good time to clean up your environment – at home, work or even in the car.
+For many people, this has been a long winter with lots of time spent indoors.
+Whether you are working from home or doing online school, one major message during the pandemic is to 'stay home'.
+With increased indoors time, it is even more important to keep your space clean and organized as we move into spring.
 Removing old clutter makes space for new things and can help you feel more at ease in your space.
 Physically cleaning your environment can go a long way in helping you feel reenergized this season.

 When you clean with conventional products, unfortunately you are exposing yourself to chemicals that interfere with health - often unknowingly.
 Common products that contain chemicals are laundry detergent, softeners, dish soap, air fresheners, bathroom cleaners, drain cleaners and many more common household cleaners.
 These chemicals can enter through your skin, eyes or respiratory tract and can be very toxic to adults, children and pets.
 You can read more on common contaminants here.